Harvesting forage cereals

 If mown and wilted the higher cutting height will also tend to keep the mown swath higher off the ground thereby allowing more airflow under the crop and a slightly faster wilting rate.
 It will also reduce the risk of soil contamination from other equipment operations such as raking.

 However cutting at greater heights will leave behind increased levels of stubble which creates a problem of removal in the future and preparation for the next forage.

-Harvesting at this vegetative stage (18 – 22% DM) will require the crop to be wilted to reach the desired DM content before harvesting, and particularly so for cereal/legume mixtures.
+Harvesting at this vegetative stage (18 to 22% DM) will require the crop to be wilted to reach the desired DM content before harvesting, and particularly so for cereal and legume mixtures.

-Tyned typed mower conditioners will also increase the rate of wilting through mainly an abrading (bruising) action on the leaves and stems plus some crimping (See Figure 2).
+Tyned type mower conditioners will also increase the rate of wilting through mainly an abrading (bruising) action on the leaves and stems plus some crimping (Figure 2).

-A "brush" type mower conditioner will abrade the waxy layers on most surfaces of the plant thereby increasing the wilting rate.
+A brush type mower conditioner will abrade the waxy layers on most surfaces of the plant which increases the wilting rate.